-- Currently, Southeast Tech offers 50 unique degree programs; most are designated as Associate of Applied Science (AAS) degrees.
+- Southeast Tech offers 50 unique degree programs; most are designated as Associate of Applied Science (AAS) degrees.
 While, as noted, some feel that Southeast Tech should become more specialized in its training, this is not consistent with the demands of the Sioux Falls area's diverse economy.
 Even so, Southeast Tech would benefit from better articulating this reality to stakeholders across the region.
-There may also be benefit in more directly aligning with the target industry categories pursued by the region's Forward Sioux Falls economic development marketing program. - Through the auspices of this Strategic Vision Plan, Southeast Tech should continue to conduct evaluations of current degree programs and leverage existing and proposed relationships with businesses to identify new training opportunities and enhancements to existing programs.
-This includes partnerships with Sioux Falls area high schools to design and offer dual-degree options and "2+2" training programs for students looking to transition more quickly into the regional workforce after graduation.
+There may also be a benefit in more directly aligning with the target industry categories pursued by the region's Forward Sioux Falls economic development marketing program. - Through the auspices of this Strategic Vision Plan, Southeast Tech should continue to conduct evaluations of current degree programs and leverage existing and proposed relationships with businesses to identify new training opportunities and enhancements to existing programs.
+This includes partnerships with regional high schools to design and offer dual-degree options and "2+2" training programs for students looking to transition more quickly into the regional workforce after graduation.
+During the Vision Plan's input process, multiple stakeholders noted that Southeast Tech should pursue development of an Agriculture Technology division with associated programming.
+This opportunity should be assessed as a component of strategic implementation.